browserengineering/book/book/animations.md

                         self.set_needs_layout()
 ```

-Second, when running animation frames, if only `needs_paint` is true, then
+Now, when we `commit` a frame which only needed the paint phase, we
-`composite` is not needed, and each animation in `composited_updates` is
+send the `composited_updates` over to the browser thread.
+The browser
-accordingly committed across to the browser thread to communicate that fact.
+thread can use that to skip composite and raster.
+The data to be sent
-The data to be sent across for each animation update will be an `Element`
+across for each animation update will be an `Element` and a
-and a `SaveLayer` pointer.
+`SaveLayer` pointer.

 To accomplish this we'll need several steps.
 First, when painting a
 `SaveLayer`, record it on the `Element`:

 ``` {.python}
 def paint_visual_effects(node, cmds, rect):